 During the foundation of the Turkish Republic, rather than establishing a national identity that would embrace cultural diversity and diverse ethnic identities in the country, the state chose to build a national identity based on nationalism with the notions of “Tek millet, tek dil, tek vatan.” [“One country, one language, one nation.”]
 Since then, the development of hegemonic ideologies and similar forms of national identity politics in Turkey, has caused several oppressions, violence and discrimination towards various ethnic groups – having a different culture and language.
 Since the 80s, the Kurdish-Turkish conflict that led to ‘unofficial’ civil war is still existing and there is still oppression, violence and discrimination against Kurds and their mother language is still not recognized on constitutional level.

 a childhood tale from the dark aims to call attention both to the history and story of Kurdish people with an emphasis on the colonial side of the story through the focus on the mother language issue.
-By surrendering herself to a Kurdish origined woman’s hands and letting her making a permanent tattoo of a Kurdish sentence – a language that was forbidden to use legally until the early 90’s and still not recognized as a national language –, the artist turns her body into a ‘space’ of free expression and a ‘canvas’ for those who were kept in the dark.
-The tattoo artist uses Darıcıoğlu’s body by making a permanent mark in order to make a space to reveal what is hidden and instead of using slogans that became common tools of nowadays political discourses and movements, she takes a reference from her childhood stories.
+By surrendering theirself to a Kurdish origined woman’s hands and letting her making a permanent tattoo of a Kurdish sentence – a language that was forbidden to use legally until the early 90’s and still not recognized as a national language –, the artist turns their body into a ‘space’ of free expression and a ‘canvas’ for those who were kept in the dark.
+The tattoo artist uses the artist body by making a permanent mark in order to make a space to reveal what is hidden and instead of using slogans that became common tools of nowadays political discourses and movements, they take a reference from the childhood stories.